Kiefer. The Women Alchemists

 Share on

-A monumental tribute to forgotten alchemists: the new site-specific work by Anselm Kiefer conceived specifically for the Sala delle Cariatidi.
+A monumental tribute to alchemists: the new site-specific work by Anselm Kiefer conceived specifically for the Sala delle Cariatidi.

 A reflection between history, painting and female memory.